 This bit is set by hardware when the content of the RDR register has been transferred into the DR register.
 An interrupt is generated if RIE=1 in the CR2 register.
-It is cleared by hardware when RE=0 or by a software sequence (an access to the SR register followed by a read to the DR register).
-0: Data is not received
+It is cleared by a software sequence (an access to the SR register followed by a read to the DR register).

-1: Received data is ready to be read
+- 0: Data is not received - 1: Received data is ready to be read